STIXProject/stixproject.github.io/documentation/idioms/incident-vs-indicator/index.md

 ### Both Indicators and Incidents

-Finally, both indicators and incidents could be created and they could be linked together.
-This would convey both that the indicators were observed in an environment linked to that bot and that you should also look for them in your environment.
+Finally, both an indicator and an incident could be created for each row, and linked together.
+This would convey both that traffic to the IP address was observed in the producer's environment linked to that bot, and also that the consumer should also look for them in their environment.

 <ul class="nav nav-tabs">
   <li class="active"><a href="#combined-xml" data-toggle="tab">XML</a></li>